martenframework/marten/docs/docs/development/testing.md

 ## The basics

-You should test your Marten projects to ensure that it adheres to the specifications it was built for.
+You should test your Marten project to ensure that it adheres to the specifications it was built for.
 Like any Crystal project, Marten lets you write "specs" (see the [official documentation related to testing in Crystal](https://crystal-lang.org/reference/guides/testing.html) to learn more about those).

 By default, when creating a project through the use of the [`new`](./reference/management-commands#new) management command, Marten will automatically create a `spec/` folder at the root of your project structure.
 This folder contains a unique `spec_helper.cr` file allowing you to initialize the test environment for your Marten project.